mhertenberger/zsh/README.md

 # files related to zsh customization
-includes starship
+# includes starship toml files
+#
-files for plugins have been excluded - these are automatically updated as required
+# files for plugins have been excluded - these are automatically updated as required
+#